eduardlio/learn-js-through-web/readme.md

 No, nothing.
 It's all cloudy.

 Oome on.
-You got to think bee, Barry.
+You got to think BEE, Barry.

-- Thinking bee.
+- Thinking BEE.
-- Thinking bee.
+- Thinking BEE.

-Thinking bee!
+Thinking BEE!
-Thinking bee!
-Thinking bee!
+Thinking BEE!
+Thinking BEE!

 Wait a minute.